 LiDAR (Light Detection and Ranging)

-LiDAR, also referred to as natural navigation, is an advanced navigation technology utilising sensors that transmit laser pulses to measure the distance between the robot and objects in its environment.
+LiDAR, also referred to as natural navigation, is an advanced navigation technology utilizing sensors that transmit laser pulses to measure the distance between the robot and objects in its environment.
 This data is compiled to create a 360-degree map of the environment, allowing AGVs to navigate the facility and avoid obstacles without the need for additional infrastructure.

 5 Questions to help you select the right AGV